tjolsen/YAFEL/README.md

 Yet Another Finite Element Library

-YAFEL is a general-purpose library written entirely in C++ (moving to C++11 features as new things are added).
+YAFEL is a general-purpose finite element library written entirely in C++/C++11.
-It is developed primarily as a learning exercise for myself, but is used as a research code as well.
+It is being developed primarily as a learning exercise and research code.
 The library is entirely self-contained -- it does not link to any non-standard external libraries.
 This decision was made not because I think my hand-rolled data structures and algorithms will out-perform those under professional development (PETSc, Trilinos, deal.ii), but because I wanted to fully understand the details of what is occurring at every stage of